thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 ![](./media//media/u19.jpeg)

 4) Put hot glue inside the zip ties, between part PLA\_4 and the frame.
 Proceed carefully to avoid putting hot glue on the T265.
-If you filp the drone to put hot glue, turn the propellers so that they are not under the glue, otherwise it can fall on them.
+If you filp the drone to put more hot glue, turn the propellers so that they are not under the glue, otherwise it can fall on them.

+5) Use zip ties wherever you have loose cables.
+In particular, verify that no cable is in front of the optical flow.
+Trim the zip ties to avoid contact with the propellers.